 Using this Google search parameter with a keyword search will give you a list of results that include your keyword in the title.
 For example, conducting a search for “intitle:marion” would return the top ranked pages that include “marion” in their page title.

 Using this Google search syntax will let you search for pages with a specific word in their URL.
 So if you were to search for “inurl:blog how to refine my search results” you’d likely end up with a list of blog posts about how to do an advanced search on Google.

 Whether you would like to better understand your business or dive deeper into a competitor’s website, Google search modifiers (in the form of operators) can help you achieve your goals.
-If you are aiming to increase your online presence to further push your company’s long-term growth, you can also access a wide range of digital marketing services.
+If you are aiming to increase your online presence to further push your company’s long-term growth, you can also access a wide range of Austin and Houston internet marketing services.